 Out of this world:

 place doesn’t take itself too seriously, as evidenced by the wine list’s Top Secret File disclosure.
 All jokes aside, the winery offers respectable blends of Santa Barbara County’s most popular varietals at a great price point.
 Sign up for the Classified Wine Club and receive 25-35% discounts and free tastings.
+This may be the funkiest of the Funk Zone Santa Barbara tasting rooms, so enjoy the ambiance.

 Raise your spirits:

-By now your palate may be a too fatigued for delicate wine.
+By now your palate may be too fatigued for a delicate wine.
 This is the perfect opportunity to head to Cutler’s Artisan Spirits, for an intimate tasting at their Anacapa location.
-Though the tasting room may be small, but what Cutler’s lacks in space they make up for in quality.
+Though the tasting room may be small, what Cutler’s lacks in space they make up for in quality.
 Taste through all four spirits and hear about the Cutler family’s enthralling legacy of bootlegging and distilling during Prohibition.
 33 Bourbon whiskey, a favorite of proprietor Ian Cutler, is aged six years and blended from 33 barrels, lending the smooth, balanced spirit its name.
 Pick up a bottle of Cutler’s most popular selection, Grandma Tommie’s Apple Pie -- a 40 proof liqueur of seven-times distilled vodka, apple juice, and spices.
 Sharing this dessert-like digestif with a gathering of friends feels positively patriotic.

 Get your whirlwind tasting in early and walk it off just as the locals do: with a sunset stroll on the beach.
 Shoes not required.